 It’s Not What it Seems . . .

 “Where are you taking me?”
-I scream as I am led down a long stark white hallway.
+I scream as I’m led down a long stark white hallway.
 There are two men — giants, I think — one on each side of me, and each has an arm.
 I feel like a wishbone.
 Any moment they could take my arms and pull in opposite directions and they would rip right of their joints.

 “Where are you taking me,” I continue screaming.
 They keep looking straight ahead and continue walking in silence.
 I purposely stop walking and fall to the ground like a toddler throwing a temper tantrum.
 They quietly pick me up off the cold floor and continue walking.
 They lifted me so high in the air that my feet are not even touching the ground.
 I kick (as if I’m riding a bicycle) and scream, but nothing.
 They are not phased by behavior.

 Finally we reach a door, which seems to magically open and they take me inside.
 There is nothing in this room.
-The walls in here are just as stark white as the walls in the hallway.
+The walls are just as stark white as the walls in the hallway.
 They set me down in the middle of the room and one of the giants holds both of my arms while the other fits me for an ankle bracelet.

 Exhausted, I finally sink to the floor.